glenlong/wedding/src/content/snippets/groom-speech-preamble.md

 You’re getting married!
-And that means giving a Groom Speech at your upcoming wedding.
+And that means giving a Groom Speech.

-It’s only natural that you might be wondering what to include in your speech and how to make sure it all goes to plan on the big day.
+It’s only natural to wonder what to include in your speech and how to make sure everything goes to plan.

-This definitive guide answers all the common questions on the mind of the average Groom-to-be and tells you everything else you need to know to ace it on the day.
+This definitive guide answers all the common questions tells you what you need to know to ace it on the day.

-Ready to get started?